courtneygrace40/guitar-hero/README.md

 ### Compilation

 I use the terminal to compile and run my game.
-I navigate to the correct folder and do the following two commands: “g++ -std=c++11 -I/opt/homebrew/Cellar/sfml/2.6.2/include main.cpp -o main -L/opt/homebrew/Cellar/sfml/2.6.2/lib -lsfml-audio -lsfml-system -lncurses” and “./main”.
+I navigate to the correct folder and do the following two commands:

+1. “g++ -std=c++11 -I/opt/homebrew/Cellar/sfml/2.6.2/include main.cpp -o main -L/opt/homebrew/Cellar/sfml/2.6.2/lib -lsfml-audio -lsfml-system -lncurses”
+2. “./main”.

 Once the “./main” is entered, the game begins.

 ## Visit My C++ Tutorial